dwyl/blog/README.md

 # Why?

-Tob be answered by @iteles and/or @nelsonic
+To be answered by @iteles and/or @nelsonic

 # What

 A place for blog posts for the dwyl site.
+A place to plan the blog, discuss posts, ask questions, get help and post drafts.
 The initial aim is to have an initial set of blog posts where people can read about dwyl and some of the things we do and our thoughts on topics, so that the blog isn't bare

 # Why should employees be contributing?